Hamilton Academical F.C. Reserves and Academy: Competitions

 In the early 1950s, reserve teams were incorporated into the third tier of the senior Scottish Football League, with Hamilton 'A' taking part for four seasons of the arrangement.
 Accies also fielded a team for many years in various separate reserve competitions, culminating in the Scottish Premier Reserve League which was abandoned in 2009.

 Prior to the introduction of the Scottish Premier League in 1998, the Under-20s previously competed in the youth league administered by the Scottish Football League.

 For the 2016–17 edition of the Scottish Challenge Cup, Under-20 teams of Premiership clubs were granted entry to compete against adult teams for the first time in the modern era.
 That season, Hamilton Under-20s defeated Cumbernauld Colts of the Lowland League before losing to Albion Rovers.
 In the 2017–18 edition, they defeated their first SPFL senior opposition – Edinburgh City – in the first round but were elimated by Cove Rangers (Highland League) in the next.
 As Hamilton Under-21s, they defeated Clyde 4–1 in the 2018–19 competition's opening round before losing 3–2 to their counterparts from St Mirren in the next.
+The senior team was relegated from the Premiership in 2020–21, meaning they and not an under-age team would take part in the Challenge Cup in future seasons.

 In July 2018, it was reported that reserve leagues would be reintroduced in lieu of the development leagues that had been in place since 2009.
 The top tier of the new SPFL Reserve League featured 18 clubs, whilst a second-tier reserve League comprised nine clubs.
 Other than a minimum age of 16, no age restrictions applied to the leagues.
 At the end of its first season (2018–19) several clubs intimated that they would withdraw from the Reserve League to play a variety of challenge matches, but Hamilton were one of those who chose to remain.
 The reserve team were awarded the 2019–20 SPFL Reserve League title, albeit only after the competition was halted early due to the COVID-19 pandemic.